steveperkins/pantak-hf75/README.md

 driver.disableWriteToConsole();
 ```

-By default pantak-hf75 logs communications to/from the serial port and error messages to the console.
+By default pantak-HF 75 logs communications to/from the serial port and error messages to the console.
 You can turn this off with `disableWriteToConsole()`.

 ### Enable console output
 ```